-** Then again, when Jefe accuses El Guapo of wanting to be upset at him just because he's fuming about Carmen, El Guapo seems to agree, so maybe he was just being a jerk to Jefe.
+** Then again, when Jefe accuses El Guapo of wanting to be upset at him just because he's fuming about turning 40, El Guapo seems to agree, so maybe he was just being a jerk to Jefe.

 * MagnificentBastard: El Guapo.

 -->'''Lucky:''' ''(after Dusty killed the Invisible Swordsman)'' We fired ''up''!
 It's like living with a 6-year-old...